NeonixRIT/CSEC-CYML-PROJ1/README.md

 7. Flow Duration
 8. Fwd IAT Total

 The only feature this shares with the 4 from the paper is Flow Duration, and even then it's not in the top 4.
-This could potentially be due to my model's bottle neck layer being 8 nodes instead of 4, but even then I would expect Flow IAT Std, Bachward Packet Length Std, or Average Package Size to be at least in the top 8 if they were the most influentia features.
+This could potentially be due to my model's bottle neck layer being 8 nodes instead of 4, but even then I would expect Flow IAT Std, Backward Packet Length Std, or Average Package Size to be at least in the top 8 if they were the most influential features.

+For perspective, the paper's top 4 features are listed 7th (Flow Duration), 13th (Flow IAT Std), 24th (Backward Packet Length Std), and 45th (Average Packet Size) when ordered by importance.

 Now that I have a trained Autoencoder model, I can extract the encoding layer to compress the 77 inputs into 8.
 I can then train a separate model meant to classify flows as DDoS or BENIGN based on the 8 extracted features from the autoencoder.

-These models I trained until some arbitrarily adequate low loss was achieved.
+These models I trained until some arbitrarily low loss was achieved.
 For the autoencoder this was less than 0.000014, and for the classifier, less than 0.0045.

-For the classifier, I chose to use a reverse pyramid structure, each layer using ReLU as its activation function, until the last layer of a single node which uses the Signmoid Function for activation.
+For the classifier, I chose to use a reverse pyramid structure, each layer using ReLU as its activation function, until the last layer of a single node which uses the Signmoid Activation Function.
 This allows me to treat the output as a probability of an input flow being DDoS or BENIGN.

 Using the autoencoder model and classifier model in tandem, and rounding the output of the classifier model results in an even better results than the Random Forest model, result in 1.00 precision, recall, and f1 score.
 This, of course, is rounded but still shows more accururacy with almost 2 times less false positives and false negatives than the Random Forest model.

-The main downside of this is, of course, time it took to train the autoencoder and the classifier as both required over 250 epochs (272 and 254 respectively) to reach a desired loss value.
+The main downside of this is, of course, the time it took to train the autoencoder and the classifier as both required over 250 epochs (272 and 254 respectively) to reach a desired loss value.
 This itself took about 10 minutes and, using the relative time difference for running the random forest model, would have taken the researchers over an hour.
 However, less false positives and negatives are highly advantagous when implementing a model like this.
 It is also possible to adjust the threshold which will adjust the ratio of false negatives to false positives to potentially get a more desirable result.

 Another use for an Autoencoder here could be to train the model solely on BENIGN flow data.
 The purpose here is to "overfit" the model to benign data so that when passed some anomaly flow (like a DDoS flow), the loss calculation should be noticably different.
 This would likely require more BENIGN data though, which I could get from the other day's CSVs.
 I attempted such approach but later replaced it for the current one using half of the autoencoder model and a separate classifier model.